Mbaise

 Mbaise is a region in Imo State in southeastern Nigeria.
 In the heart of Igboland, the region includes several towns and cities.
-It is a group of indigenous clans, connected by intermarriage.
-With a population density of over 1,000 people per square kilometer, Mbaise is West Africa's most densely-populated area; its 2006 population was 611,204.
+The population is composed of indigenous clans, connected by intermarriage.
+With a population density of over 1,000 people per square kilometer, Mbaise is among West Africa's most densely populated areas; its 2006 population was 611,204.

 The name "Mbaise" was derived from five clans: Agbaja, Ahiara, Ekwereazu, Ezi na Ihite and Oke Uvuru.
 The three local government areas of Mbaise cover about 404 km2; Aboh Mbaise covers 185 km2, Ahiazu Mbaise covers 111 km2, and Ezinihitte Mbaise covers 108 km2.